yiqiao-yin/pace-u-cs667/capstone/README.md

 ### Deliverable Deadline Breakdown
 [Go back to TOC](#table-of-contents)

-- **Week 1-2: Planning and Discovery**:
+- **Week 1-5: Planning, Discovery, Design, Development**:
-  - Define user personas and use cases.
+  - Define user profile, app goals, and core features.
-  - Finalize core feature set and overall app goals.
-- **Week 3-4: Wireframing and Design**:
-  - Create wireframes for Client, Technician, and Internal views.
+  - Create wireframes for all users.
-  - Get stakeholder approval on design and user flows.
-- **Week 5-6: Development Kickoff (Core Features)**:
-  - Begin building core functionalities (login, scheduling, basic dashboard).
-  - Develop the foundational architecture to support modular growth.
-- **Week 7: Initial Prototype Testing (Core Features)**:
+- **Week 6-8: Initial Prototype App**:
+  - Deliver functional prototype app on workflows.
+  - Focus on usability for internal, homeowners, and technicians.
+- **Week 9-12: Expansion, QA, Beta Testing**:
   - Deliver a functional app prototype with basic workflows for internal testing.
   - Focus on usability for Client, Technician, and Internal modules.
-- **Week 8-10: Feature Expansion and Integration**:
+  - Launch a beta version for limited user groups.
   - Add real-time updates and integrate additional features (notifications, tracking).
   - Test for seamless operation across all user views.
-- **Week 11-12: Iteration and Polishing**:
   - Conduct usability tests with select users.
   - Refine user interface and resolve bugs identified during internal testing.
-- **Week 13: Beta Testing and Feedback Collection**:
+- **Week 12 and onward: Optimization**:
-  - Launch a beta version for limited user groups.
   - Gather detailed feedback and implement necessary adjustments.
-- **Week 14: Final Refinements and Pre-Launch**:
   - Optimize app performance and finalize all features.
   - Conduct a thorough review to ensure the app is launch-ready.
   - Deploy the app and monitor for any post-launch adjustments.